course-correction/scanssd/README.md

 ## Training ScanSSD
 ### Using Makefile
 If installed using Makefile, run `make train-example`.
 This should start the training automatically on the example PDF document.
-The weights per epoch would be saved in the `ScanSSD_XY_train` folder.
+The weights per epoch would be saved in the `src/weights_ScanSSD_XY_train` folder.

 ### Manually
 - First download the fc-reduced [VGG-16](https://arxiv.org/abs/1409.1556) PyTorch base network weights [here](https://drive.google.com/file/d/1GqiyZ1TglNW5GrNQfXQ72S8mChhJ4_sD/view?usp=sharing)